EESC-LabRoM/rosweb/README.md

 > sudo apt-get install ros-\<your_distro\>-rosbridge-suite

-2. Launch rosbridge websockets server
+2. Launch rosbridge websocket server

 > roslaunch rosbridge_server rosbridge_websocket.launch

 3. Open the [working demo page][demo] (or download it to your computer) and connect to your ROS server (usually on ws://localhost:9090)

-4. Now you are ready to use!

 ## License